zulip/zulip/docs/testing/manual-testing.md

   - Verify email
   - Verify date message sent
-  - Send a PM (make sure compose box is filled out ok)
+  - Send a direct message (make sure compose box is filled out ok)
-  - Narrow to PMs with
+  - Narrow to direct messages with
-  - Narrow to PMs sent by
+  - Narrow to direct messages sent by

 - Right-pane-pane menus (click on chevron when hovering)